Enter your information and we'll contact you.Get In Touch

 Also, because of our technology, we can connect your covered members with other employee benefits you offer that they may be unaware of.
 In that capacity, think of us as the conduit connecting your employee with all offered resources.
 Not only can we connect the member with the benefit, we can provide valuable feedback on the effectiveness of that benefit, as stated by the employee.

 One of the values we bring to the self-insured employer is data analytics.
 Once you determine what qualifying criteria you want Narus Health to use for enrollment, we can run continuous analytics on your covered population and identify those individuals most likely to benefit from our involvement.
-And since your criteria may be different that other employers, we customize those analytics for you.
+And since your criteria may be different than other employers, we customize those analytics for you.

 Then, Narus Health can directly engage the member, explain the coverage, and begin enrollment, assuming the employee consents.